hosszubalazs/gocd-cypress/README.md

 This package supports running Cypress in GoCD by offering the following features:

-- start the local development server of your application
 - run testing in a Docker container when the `CI` environment flag is set
+- optionally start the local development server of your application
 - creates a merged HTML report

 # Prerequisites